AmericanPresidentJimmyCarter/yasd-discord-bot/README.md

 python bot.py YOUR_DISCORD_BOT_TOKEN
 ```

+**Be sure you have the "Message Content Intent" flag set to be on in your bot settings!**

 Where YOUR_DISCORD_BOT_TOKEN is your [token](https://discordpy.readthedocs.io/en/stable/discord.html).
 Once the bot is connected, you can read about how to use it with `>help`.

 The bot uses the folders as a bus to store/shuttle data.
 All images created are stored in `images/`.